Let’s take a look at how I rank the Top 15 defenses for the upcoming week:

 What are your thoughts on these rankings?
 Who’s too high?
 Who’s too low?

-Make sure to check out our Week 9 Rankings:
+Make sure to check out the rest of our Week 6 Rankings: